TOWN of WELD

 6. Lots within the Shoreland Zone which are proposed for development using on-site subsurface sewage disposal shall have sufficient areas of suitable soil to accommodate the proposed system and a future replacement system installed in compliance with the State of Maine Subsurface Wastewater Disposal Rules.
 The reserve area shall not be developed in any way which would preclude the use of that area for future subsurface sewage disposal.

 B. Principal and Accessory Structures

-1. All new principal and accessory structures shall be set back at least one hundred (100) feet, horizontal distance, from the normal high-water line of a water body, streams and wetlands, and fifteen (15) feet, horizontal distance, from side and rear lot lines except as provided below.
+1. All new principal and accessory structures shall be set back at least one hundred (100) feet, horizontal distance, from the normal high-water line of a water body, streams and upland edge of wetlands, and fifteen (15) feet, horizontal distance, from side and rear lot lines except as provided below.
 In the Resource Protection District the setback requirement shall be 250 feet, horizontal distance, except for structures, roads, parking spaces or other regulated objects specifically allowed in that district in which case the setback requirements specified above shall apply.

 a.
 The normal high-water line setback provision shall not apply to structures that require direct access to the water as an operational necessity, such as piers, docks and retaining walls, nor shall it apply to other water-dependent uses and structures.